 - Roni Zeiger, M.D. (@rzeiger) of Google demonstrated Google Body (@GoogleBody).
 It uses WebGL to allow one to view a 3D model of the human body.
 This started as a 20% project.
 One of the neat features is being able to search for a body part and have that part and layer highlighted as you search.

 - Larry Swiader (@lawrenceswiader) of The National Campaign to Prevent Teen and Unplanned Pregnancy introduced Bedsider which uses humour and a focus on better sex instead of just science to promote birth control.
 It’s a great idea and good use of typical marketing tactics to get information across.
 Allison Behr of Smarty-Pants Communications is the San Francisco-based freelance writer of their very good and funny text messages.

 - Kendra Markle (@kendramarkle) mentioned research on adjusting the unconscious elephant to help people change their behavior.
-The elephant metaphor, I believe, comes from the book The Happiness Hypothesis.
+The elephant metaphor, I believe, comes from the book The Happiness Hypothesis (here’s the Amazon page for it).
 I suspect some of this research will be useful for the FDA’s Center for Tobacco Products (@FDATobacco) current investigation into various mobile, web, and social media technologies for smoking cessation tools.

 - Ida Sim of UCSF talked about the Implications of Open Architectures.
 She’s one of the key people involved with the Open mHealth project, promoting open architectures for health technology, meaning well-defined and documented, publicly available interfaces between all components.
 The technical and governance approaches they’re considering was published in Toward an Open mHealth Ecosystem.
 The NIH PROMIS project also looks interesting: “a system of highly reliable, valid, flexible, precise, and responsive assessment tools that measure patient-reported health status.”